Hit and Run Accidents

 • A January 22nd case where a driver intentionally drove, hit, and killed a pedestrian at the scene of the accident near Lind Avenue and Neptune Road.

-• Another case occurred June 29th, 2021, wherein 31-year-old Brandon Marti hit another car, left the accident scene, and then crashed into two other cars.
+• Another case occurred on June 29th, 2021, wherein 31-year-old Brandon Marti hit another car, left the accident scene, and then crashed into two other cars.

 Is leaving the scene of an accident a crime in Kissimmee?